 Five realizations that changed my life:

-• How to let go of someone you love and miss every day – REALIZATION #1: Identify where you are building.
+- How to let go of someone you love and miss every day – REALIZATION #1: Identify where you are building.
 I realized that because I never had a home, emotional legs or a sanctuary of my own, it was more painful to survey the damage and desolation of my own empty land than it was to build a sanctuary within my partner (and gain the emotional legs that I believed were missing).
 I built the most magnificent sanctuaries in my partners and I based my value on the level to which they would allow me into the home that I BUILT.
 I based my value on how far I could walk because of the legs that a product of MY CONSTRUCTION had given me.
 I shined MY light on others and then, marveled at their illumination.
+This realization helped me understand the importance of preparing for future relationships by building a strong foundation within myself.

-• How to let go of someone you love and miss every day – REALIZATION #3: Knowledge is power.
+- How to let go of someone you love and miss every day – REALIZATION #3: Knowledge is power.
 When I realized that I was essentially constructing in other people the very thing that I was lacking, I was able to see how desperately I needed to build a sanctuary and a home within.
 I started to build my own home by digging deep into my pain.
 I felt every ounce of it.
 I wrote, I cried, and the deeper I went, the stronger the sanctuary that I was simultaneously building became.
 Make sure that you allow yourself to feel your pain so that it can leave because IT WILL.
+This understanding also helped me see how past experiences and emotional turmoil can impact one’s ability to form or maintain a healthy romantic relationship.
+This process significantly improved my mental well-being.

 You were BORN with the tools to build the most incredible sanctuary with the most able-bodied legs.
 And you’ve already proven to be the best general contractor on the block (as long as it’s a toxic person’s land you’re building on).